"The more you know about the past, the better prepared you are for the future".

-Our Mattersey Historians will be able to know more and remember more about History.
-They will be able to understand historical concepts and vocabulary and understand the events and people that have shaped the world that we live in today.
-They will develop a range of skills from asking and answering questions to developing a sense of intrigue.
-They will be equipped to use these skills across other areas of learning that will also allow them to progress in their learning as they transition to secondary education.
+Our Mattersey historians will know and be able to remember their historical knowledge.
+They will understand historical concepts and use the correct vocabulary to show their understanding of the events and people that have shaped the world that we live in today.
+They will develop a range of skills from chronology and interpretation to enquiry, asking and answering questions to developing a sense of intrigue as well as examining a range of historical sources with knowledge and respect.
+They will be equipped to use these skills across other areas of learning (independently and through teamwork) that will also allow them to progress with resilience in their learning as they transition to secondary education.

 Our progression documents outline the impact (end points) for each year group of our History curriculum.

 The Hive Class have been studying Crime and Punishment exploring how this has changed over time.
 To help them learn about this, they visited the National Justice Museum in Nottingham.
 We chose this topic for our History curriculum at Mattersey as we are lucky to have the galleries of justice nearby and we could immerse our pupils in their learning.
 It was a really engaging experience where they visited the dungeons and 'dark cell' from Georgian times, met a Georgian gaoler who put them through their paces and explored the prison routines and punishments from Victorian times.
 The pupils ended the day in the court room, taking on the roles of judge, clerk, usher, witness, defendant, solicitor and barrister.
 This really helped them to remember their learning in school of the layout and procedures in a court room.